Nation-state indictments may not be dramatic, but they are foundational.

 I haven’t yet had a chance to digest it thoroughly, but so far it looks the best corporate statement on this problem to date.

 Want to see cyber attribution and deterrence in action?
 In August, a hacker pulled the names of US military personnel and others out of a corporate network and passed them to ISIL.
-British jihadist Junaid Hussain exulted when ISIL released the names, but two weeks after his tweet, Hussain was killed in a US airstrike.
+British jihadist Junaid Hussain exulted when ISIL released the names.
+“They have us on their ‘hit list,’ and we have them on ours too…,” he tweeted.
+On the whole, I’d rather be on theirs.